-Are you planning to quit your 9 to 5 job?
-Do you want to take up a side hustle to increase your earnings?
+Are you planning to quit your 9-to-5 job?
+Are you aware of various freelancing sites to help you earn a side hustle income?
 Here’s a Fiverr vs Freelancer review to help you select a better option.

-The freelancing industry is growing at an exponential rate and with increased growth comes tougher competition.
-People who want to make a consistent income through freelancing are aware of the impact a platform makes on their earnings.
+The freelancing industry is growing exponentially and with increased growth comes tougher competition.
+People who want to make a consistent income through freelancing or digital marketing understand how the platform impacts their earnings.

 In this review, you’ll find the merits and demerits of both sites.
-You’ll also learn about their different frameworks and which site could be a better pick for your skill or niche.
+You’ll also learn about their frameworks and which freelancing platforms could better suit your skill or niche.

 See Related: Tips to Prepare for your Toptal Freelance Interview